 Pilot programs to address neighborhood canvassing, mold/moisture remediation, roof repairs, electrical repairs, lead and asbestos remediation will be considered on a case-by-case basis with the implementation contractors, contracting directly with the above mentioned organizations.
 The utilities will not continue the pilot program for cool roofs implemented during 2011.
-The utilities, along with our quality assurance inspectors, want to evaluate each of the treated homes to verify that the cool roof systems installed do not contribute to condensation which could lead to mold.
-This pilot was performed in the spring of 2011.
-Subsequent monitoring determined that the installation of cool roofs can cause, and has caused moisture and ceiling issues, and therefore was suspended.
+The utilities along with our quality assurance inspectors want to evaluate each of the treated homes to verify that the cool roof system does not contribute to condensation which could lead to mold with this pilot.
+This pilot was performed in the spring of 2011 and it was determined that the installation of cool roofs can cause moisture issues, such as ceiling condensation, and therefore was suspended.
 The applicability of Cool roofs will be investigated further, and a formal report will be issued as part of the Comfort Partners Program evaluation, to be completed in 2014.